Go Real Europe Blog

 You must accustom yourself to unfamiliar street patterns, driving habits, different signs, and for some clients, even driving on the other side of the road.
 It is especially difficult when driving into a new city for the first time, which is totally unlike the experience of driving into a North American city for the first time.
 A week before writing this, the author witnessed a tourist driver lost in Prague drive through a tram tunnel in the wrong direction and almost collide with a tram.

 Often times even highway driving can be extremely stressful.
 For instance, since European drivers do not pass on the right, they tailgate other drivers that are slowing them down.
 You may find yourself driving 100 MPH (160 km/hr) in the left lane, but be closely tailgated by someone who wants to drive 130 MPH.
 You will then face the choice of either speeding up yourself, letting him tailgate you at a very high speed, or pulling over to the right where a solid line of trucks is driving only 55 MPH.

-If you rent a car, you will need to purchase local maps for your GPS.
+If you rent a car in Europe, you will need to purchase local maps for your GPS.
 This will help, but you will still find many instances where the street patterns and intersections are so complex that you will find it difficult to follow the GPS directions.
-In the cities there are also places where you will lose reception due to the narrowness of the streets.
-It is inevitable that you will get turned around at many points, which can be a very frustrating and time consuming process, especially in the cities.
+In the cities, there are also places where you will lose reception due to the narrowness of the streets.
+It is inevitable that you will get turned around at many points, which can be a very frustrating and time-consuming process, especially in the cities.

 The cities are also connected by rail and bus lines, meaning travel between the cities can be a relaxing opportunity to take in the sights rather than a stressful drive.
 There is also an excellent network of regional rail and bus lines, so you can easily take excursions into the countryside without a car.